-- Click Tools. - Click Calibrate Probe Tube.
+- Click Tools.

+- Click

+Calibrate

+Probe Tube.

 Position probe microphone between 19 and 39 inches from the loudspeaker and click Start.
 The signal must be at least 70 dB to complete a valid calibration.
-If the screen prompt indicates the signal is too low, increase the volume on the loudspeaker or move the probe microphone assembly closer and re-start the calibration.
+If the screen prompt indicates the signal is too low, increase the volume on the loudspeaker or move the probe microphone assembly closer and restart the calibration.

-Repeat for the other probe.
-Valid calibrations have the same approximate shape as the gray target curve.
-If the measured calibration curve differs greatly in shape or amplitude from the gray target curve, replace the probe tube and recalibrate.
+Valid calibrations have the same approximate shape as shown here.
+If the measured calibration curve differs greatly in shape or amplitude from the target curve, replace the probe tube and re-calibrate.
 If this does not correct the problem, contact MedRx technical support at (888) 392-1234.